 With the Albatross hotel booking for Elementor theme, it’s especially easy to create a beautiful and bold property search form right on the front page (because there is already a spot for it) or add it to any page or widget zone, like a sidebar.

-Before you proceed to displaying this form on the frontend, make sure to apply all the needed settings in the plugin.
+Before you proceed to display this form on the front end, make sure to apply all the needed settings in the plugin.

 In Albatross, the front-page widget is also editable through the WordPress Customizer:

 To the search form in Elementor, you need the Search Availability form widget:

 You can place it on any other page – as well as add your custom extra search fields (location, room type, etc.) – pay attention to the attributes field in the previous screen.
 You can display them as fields in the search form.

 The Hotel Booking WordPress plugin gives you a choice of calendar schemes you can display – you’ll find a complementary color scheme for whatever site design:

 With Albatross, you don’t even need to lift a finger, it’s already stunning: